tsonika/CID-miRNA/README.md

-#CID-miRNA:CID-miRNA: A web server for prediction of novel miRNA precursors in human genome
+#CID-miRNA: A web server for prediction of novel miRNA precursors in human genome
 http://melb.agrf.org.au:8888/

 Please cite this article as: